Hassan Abshenasan: Death

-On 30 September 1985, he was killed in Sarsul Kelashin area in the north of Iraq.
+On 30 September 1985, he was killed in the Sarsul Kelashin area in the north of Iraq.
 He was Commander of Airborne Special Forces at that time.
 People of Dasht-e Abbas called him lion of wilderness.

 In popular culture

 Book

-Old Guerilla book is biography of Hassan Abshenasan for young readers to know his life.
+The Old Guerrilla book is a biography of Hassan Abshenasan for young readers to learn about his life.
 The book was written by Mozhgan Hazratian Fumm and published by Soureh Sabz Publishing Institute.
-Author asserted that: "courage, persistence and religious confidence were Abshenasan's outstanding personal traits."
+The author asserted that: "courage, persistence, and religious confidence were Abshenasan's outstanding personal traits."

 Film

-Documentary film about Hassan Abshenasan's life is producing by Masoud Imami.
-The film have several interview with his family and his friend during Iran-Iraq war.
-For showing different angles of his life especially for remaking the scene of fighting in Iran-Iraq war, use computerized simulation.
+A documentary film about Hassan Abshenasan's life is being produced by Masoud Imami.
+The film has several interviews with his family and his friend during the Iran-Iraq War.
+For showing different angles of his life, especially for remaking the scene of fighting in the Iran-Iraq war, use computerized simulation.

 Lion of Wilderness

 The lion of wilderness was authored by Alireza Por Bozorg that is biography of Abshenasan.